ek-popkova/contacts/README.md

-# :whale: Microservices Communication with Dapr and RabbitMQ
+# :tophat: Microservices Communication with Dapr and RabbitMQ

 This repository showcases the communication between microservices using Dapr and RabbitMQ.
 It comprises two microservices: the "Manager" service and the "Accessor" service.
 The application simulates a simple contacts book system, where contacts are stored and retrieved using MongoDB.